 Criticisms came from Viennese social scientists such as Karl Menger, Edgar Zilsel and Felix Kaufmann.
 Zilsel, an ally of the Circle, objected to the programmatic nature of Neurath's foundational work, namely, that it was empiricism without empirical research.
 They all objected to the narrow strictures on the relation between the natural and the human sciences imposed by physicalism.
 Kaufmann, in particular, defended a phenomenological sociology, following Husserl much more closely than Carnap especially did, based on the value of introspective experience, although without the scientifically mysterious Weberian method of empathy (Uebel 2007, 255–57).

 Zilsel, Frank and Neurath had learned from Mach the value of history as a creative source of theoretical possibilities and critical perspective.
-Mach had called his approach, historical-critical method, which echoed in his heirs' ears with relevant references to Kant and Marx, and the rejection of superhuman metaphysical inevitability.
+Mach had called his approach ‘historical-critical method’ which echoed in his heirs' ears with relevant references to Kant and Marx, and was understood to support the rejection of superhuman metaphysical inevitability.
 Like Reichenbach, Zilsel replaced the Kantian inquiry into the preconditions of the possibility scientific knowledge with more modest and anti-metaphysical projects, in his case, centered on the empirical—social political, economic- preconditions.
-Frank advocated the empirical historical studies of science as part of the more complete answer to the question of the choice of hypotheses raised by Duhem and Poincaré, and the insufficiency of the logical inference that grounded their conventionalism.
+Later on, Philip Frank advocated the empirical historical studies of science as part of the more complete answer to the question of the choice of hypotheses raised by Duhem and Poincaré, and the insufficiency of the logical inference that grounded their conventionalism.
 These are important sources and precedents of modern empirical studies of science.

 Primary Literature: Neurath's Works